microsoft/BotFramework-Composer/docs/archived docs/how-to-process-language-models-with-CI-CD.md

 Type `bf` to make sure the command is installed successfully.

-You can find more details about [botframework-cli](https://github.com/microsoft/botframework-cli/blob/main/README.md) cli tool and [sampler](https://github.com/microsoft/botframework-cli/blob/beta/packages/sampler/README.md) cli plugin.
+You can find more details about [sampler](https://github.com/microsoft/botframework-cli/blob/beta/packages/sampler/README.md) cli plugin.

+You also need to create luis [resources](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription#create-luis-resources-in-azure-portal) to get the luis authoringKey and qnamaker [resources](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) to get the qnamaker subscriptionKey if you don't have.

 ## Process language models with cli tool
 You can use the cli tool to process language models .
 A sample bot will be used to demonstrate how cli tool works with below steps.